Woman files lawsuit after pharmacist refuses to fill morning-after pill prescription

-Minneapolis (WCCO) -- A rural Minnesota woman says a pharmacist refused to fill her prescription for the morning-after pill.
+Minneapolis — A rural Minnesota woman says a pharmacist refused to fill her prescription for the morning-after pill.

 Andrea Anderson and her partner have been together for ten years, “We have a phenomenal child together and that’s how I want to leave it.”